The command post is packed with the junior leadership teams from both Bravo companies.

 “Your back window still a little hinky?”

 Avers face is blank.
-The man could bench three bills but concepts didn’t come to him quick sometimes.
+The man can bench three bills but concepts don’t come quickly sometimes.
 Evan actually gets enjoyment out of seeing the smile slowly form on his face as the connection is made.
-“Yeah, yeah it is.”
+“Yeah.
+Yeah it is.”

 Avers moves off and Bakersfield turns to his lead vehicle, Sergeant Aviles standing next to his door.
 “We heading in Sir?” the staff sergeant asks as he walks up.

 “Soon.
 Quick detour first.
 Take us out and swing west and then south on Horse.”